coherentsolutionsinc/anywhere-configuration/README.md

 }
 ```

-Adapter implementation typically (but not mandatory) located in a separate assembly.
+Adapter implementation is typically (but not mandatory) located in a separate assembly.

-The purpose of the adapter is to initialize and add additional `IConfigurationSource` to `IConfigurationBuilder`.
-Adapter is picked up by the engine using the information stored in environment variables.
+What adapters to used and what parameters they have are described using environment variables.
 All engine recognizable environment variables can be divided into two categories: **GLOBAL** and **ADAPTER**.

 **GLOBAL** variables are consumed by the infrastructure as a whole and have the following format: **ANYWHERE_ADAPTER_GLOBAL_\{VARIABLE_NAME\}** where :